Board of Directors

 Dr. Harris is a Professor Emeritus at the Schulich School of Medicine & Dentistry at the University of Western Ontario (UWO) having spent 25 years in active teaching practice of Vascular Surgery.

-During his time at Western he served terms as Richard Ivey Chair of Surgery as well as Associate Dean, Postgraduate Medical Education.
+During his time at Western, he served terms as Richard Ivey Chair of Surgery as well as Associate Dean, Postgraduate Medical Education.

-Subsequently he was he was Director of the Office of Specialty Education and later Vice-CEO of the Royal College of Physicians and Surgeons of Canada.
+Subsequently, he was Director of the Office of Specialty Education and later Vice-CEO of the Royal College of Physicians and Surgeons of Canada.
 He retired from the Royal College in June 2022.

 Detective (Staff) Sergeant Les Titleman is a top-performing, award-winning, police leader with a 26-year portfolio of success driving Organized Crime investigations, Special Investigations & Support, Major Projects, and Major Collision investigations He has previously been the officer in charge of York Regional Police’s Guns, Gangs & Drug Enforcement Unit, the Major Projects Unit, the High Risk Offender Unit, the Mobile Surveillance Unit, and currently the Criminal Investigations Bureau for the City of Markham.
-He holds a Masters Degree in Leadership from the University of Guelph, and a Bachelor’s Degree in Criminology from the University of Toronto.
+He holds a Masters Degree in Leadership from the University of Guelph and a Bachelor’s Degree in Criminology from the University of Toronto.

-Les is a long time member of our Operations Committee and performs authoring tasks as well as moderating webinars.
-We are pleased to have his current front line policing expertise.
+Les is a long-time member of our Operations Committee and performs authoring tasks as well as moderating webinars.
+We are pleased to have his current front-line policing expertise.

 Senator (retired) Vernon White holds a Doctorate in Police Leadership from Charles Sturt University, a Master of Arts in Conflict Analysis and Management from Royal Roads University, a Bachelor of Arts in Sociology and Psychology from Acadia University, is a graduate from the National Executive Institute-FBI, has extensive education at managerial and investigational levels within the Royal Canadian Mounted Police, is a graduate of the RCMP Training Academy.

-He has held professorship roles at the Universities of Ontario Institute of Technology, Charles Sturt, Ottawa, Carleton, Simon Fraser and Royal Roads.
+He has held professorship roles at the Universities of Ontario Institute of Technology, Charles Sturt, Ottawa, Carleton, Simon Fraser, and Royal Roads.
 He is a Fellow at the Australian Strategic Policy Institute.

 Mr. White has received a number of commendations over the years, including a Commissioners Commendation, a Queen’s Jubilee Medal, and a United Way Community Builder of the Year Award.

 He was appointed to the Senate of Canada, representing the province of Ontario in February 2012.
-He a member of the National Security and Intelligence Committee of Parliamentarians (NSICOP) until he resigned from the Senate in October 2022.
+He was a member of the National Security and Intelligence Committee of Parliamentarians (NSICOP) until he resigned from the Senate in October 2022.

 The Honourable Vern White brings a wealth of policing experience and educational experience as well as wisdom to the board of C-CPR.